yamin-shihab/study-notes/grade-9/social.md

 + A lobbyist is someone hired by a group to influence MPs and government officials.
     + They have to register with a Commissioner of Lobbyists, so that everyone in Canada can know who they are and who they represent.
     + They voice their views of groups on issues that affect their members, products, or services.
 These issues can also affect everyone, so lobbyists provide different perspectives and in-depth expertise on many issues.

+## Youth Justice System

++ Justice is the application of laws, and justice systems are the institutions and procedures for doing that in a society.
+They should be fair and equitable (governed by rules that apply to everyone, taking into account individual needs and circumstances).
++ A sentence is a consequence for a crime, such as imprisonment, as determined by a court of law, and community service is help in the community performed as part of a sentence, such as assisting a community clean-up or food bank.
++ A criminal record is a permanent record of breaking the law, which is public information.
+It can bar people from some jobs, volunteer positions, and travel to other countries.
++ Rehabilitation is the act of instilling supposedly positive behaviours and attitudes, and reintegration is the act of making someone part of something else like society again.
++ Canada has different legislation for young people who break the law and for adults who break the law.
+The YCJA (Youth Criminal Justice Act) was passed by parliament in 2003.
+Laws like these, that treat young offenders differently from adult offenders, have existed since the 1890s in this country.
+This is done because youth are often not as developed or mature as adults.
+    + The YCJA has quite a bit of differences with the way it deals with youth and adult offenders:
+        + The YCJA deals with youth 12 to 17 years old in trouble with the law; it allows some young offenders to face consequences such as counselling and community services.
+        + Adult sentences are prohibited for youth 12 to 14 years of age, but they're allowed for serious crimes committed by older young people.
+        + Unlike adults, the names of young offenders can't be published by news media to protect their privacy, unless if an adult sentence is received.
+        + The avoidance of a criminal record is allowed a lot of the time, while adults often have their criminal record modified.
+    + The goal of the YCJA is to attempt to follow its intentions:
+        + It attempts to prevent crime by addressing the circumstances underlying a young person's offending behaviour, so counselling may be needed for alcohol, drug, or family abuse, as an example.
+        + It attempts to rehabilitate young persons who commit offences and reintegrate them into society, by for example finding them positive ways to participate in their community.
+        + The YCJA tries to ensure that a young person is subject to meaningful consequences for their offence in order to promote the long-term protection of society (property being damaged may result in property being repaired).
++ In a court, the jury is a group of twelve people that must agree on a verdict; their decision has to be unanimous, or a consensus.
+    + Any Canadian citizen of at least 18 years of age is eligible for jury duty, with some exceptions, like people convicted of crime.
+    + Serving on juries is considered a duty of Canadian citizens.
+If one is to be summoned to jury duty, it's their responsibility to appear at the courthouse on time.
+Any arrangements must be made.
+    + People may be excused from jury duty if they can demonstrate that it would cause them undue hardship.
++ Canada has two major citizen led organizations involved in the justice system: the John Howard Society for everyone, and the Elizabeth Fry Society for females.
+    + These organizations work independently of government and try to solve the underlying reasons for crime.
+They also provide public education about laws and the justice system, including the YCJA.
+    + They work with youths and adults who've broken the law to help them return to their communities.
+This including assistance with finding jobs and places to live.
+Meetings between the victims and offenders are also sometimes arranged.
+    + They stand up for the rights of people accused of crimes, and call for measures to improve the fairness of the justice system for the accused and the victims.
++ In the societies of many aboriginal peoples, sentencing circles are similar to Youth Justice Committees in that they act on the idea that breaking a law harms everyone in a community.
+Elders, along with the rest of the community, often play an important role in finding solutions.